truth998877/studywithtony-site/README.md

   * Physics (Bath Science 16-19), Robert Hutchings,  ISBN: 9780174385103
   * University Physics with Modern Physics, Freedman & Young, 11e, ISBN: 9780321204691
-  * An Introduction to Modern Astrophysics, Carrol & Ostlie, ISBN: 9781108422161 (also known as the big orange book, bob)
+  * An Introduction to Modern Astrophysics, Carrol & Ostlie, ISBN: 9781108422161 (also known as the Big Orange Book, BOB!)

 My [Chemistry](/ALevelsyllabus) syllabus will be based on the following textbook:

   * A-Level Chemistry, E.N Ramsden, 3rd Edition, ISBN: 9780748716883

-I still possess all of my undergraduate textbooks, and some others I've aquired over the last couple of years, plus I also still possess all of the university lecture notes.
-From these I will develope a graduate syllabus over the coming weeks and months.
+I still possess all of my undergraduate textbooks, and some others I've aquired over the last couple of years.
+I also still possess all of the university lecture notes.
+From these, and the undergraduate books above, I will develop the undergraduate syllabus that I will follow over the coming weeks and months.

 ## Preparation work - Linux Command Line Proficiency